jthies/dcse-summerschool/lab3/README.md

 - applying the Roofline model
 - getting information from performance counters with likwid
-- relating the gathered data back ot the model
+- relating the gathered data back to the model

 # Setup on DelftBlue

 The exercise is based on Trilinos, like lab2.
-- As before, use ``source env.sh`` to get setup the environment.
+- As before, use ``source env.sh`` to setup the environment.
-- run ``./getSuiteSparseMatrices.sh`` to download some interesting sparse matrices from Gerhard Welleins lecture.
+- Run ``./getSuiteSparseMatrices.sh`` to download some interesting sparse matrices from Gerhard Welleins lecture.
 They will be extracted in your scratch space under /scratch/$USER/suite-sparse-matrices/

 Using likwid requires certain settings that are only available on the reserved nodes.
-The measurements concern multi-core CPUs: you may run the benchmarks without likwid on a GPU for fun and see how that works out.
+The measurements concern multi-core CPUs: you may run the benchmarks without likwid on a GPU for fun and see how that works out (adapt a the ``compile_and_run_on_gpu.slurm`` script from lab2).

 # Your tasks